 Are there any benefits to going past your due date?

-How should a woman and her care provider talk about the risk of stillbirth?
+How should people and their care providers talk about the risk of stillbirth?

-It can be difficult for health care providers and women to discuss the risk of stillbirth.
-Research on health care decision-making suggests that one of the best ways to frame the risk of stillbirth is to use the following techniques (Perneger & Agoritsas 2011; Fagerlin et al. 2011).
+It can be difficult for health care providers and expectant parents to discuss the risk of stillbirth.
+Research on health care decision-making suggests that one of the best ways to frame the risk of stillbirth is to use the following techniques (Perneger & Agoritsas, 2011; Fagerlin et al. 2011).

 - Present risks in actual or “absolute” numbers (as opposed to relative risk)

 - Talk about both potential gains and losses